II. Anatomy

 - Typically involves middle and lower Cervical Vertebrae

-- Spinal Cord Injury if fragments are displaced
+- Spinal Cord Injury may result from bone fragments displaced into the spinal canal

 - Posterior Ligamentous Complex Injury